BIDMCDigitalPsychiatry/LAMP-platform/docs/09-data_science/06-Cortex/07-Utils/04-module_scheduler.md

     },
 }
 ```
 In the example above, we have specified two modules, "trial_period" and "gratitude_journal".
 The "trial_period" module has 3 activities, none of which repeat.
-The first one will occur at the time of scheduling (for example, at 6pm on that day), the second one will happen 86400000ms later (ie at 6pm on the second day), and the third one will happen 172800000ms later (ie at 6pm on the third day).
+The first one will occur at the time of scheduling (for example, at 6pm on that day), the second one will happen 86400000 ms later (ie at 6pm on the second day), and the third one will happen 172800000 ms later (ie at 6pm on the third day).
 Notice that the first activity for "gratitude_journal" has a negative time.
-This will schedule the activity 1 minute before the scheduled start time of 6pm.
-In this way, the start time does not truly need to be the start.
+This will schedule the activity 1 minute before the scheduled start time, or at 5:59pm.

 Please see the source code examples for more information here: https://github.com/BIDMCDigitalPsychiatry/LAMP-cortex/tree/master/cortex/utils

+## Setting module schedules
-Once modules have been specified, they can be scheduled in one of two ways.
-The first is by using the `schedule_module()` function directly.
-For more information, please see below.
-The second method involves setting attachments directly on participants to tell the study system which modules participants should be assigned and when and then periodically calling `correct_modules()` to update participant module schedules.
-To use this function, a phase tag is required of the form:
+Once modules have been specified, they can be scheduled in one of two ways:
+1. Configuring participant attachments to tell the system which modules should be assigned and when.
+Then `correct_modules()` is used to update participant module schedules.
+2. Use the `schedule_module()` function directly.

+### Method 1: `utils.module_scheduler.correct_modules`

+This method requires two tags be set on participants: a phase tag and a modules tag.
+Here is an example phase tag:
 ```
 {
   "status": "enrolled",